danila258/vega/README.md

 ## Build
-Fork the repository and import to Qt Creator.
+Fork the repository and open it in Qt Creator.
 If you use linux, in order to install the application icon, you need:
-1. Assemble the application and move the resulting binary file to the `/usr/bin`.
+1. Build the application and move the resulting binary file to the `/usr/bin`.
 2. From `Vega/Resources/VegaIcon/Linux` move `Vega.svg` to `/usr/share/icons/hicolor mode/scalable/apps/`
    and `Vega.desktop` to `/usr/shares/applications/` this requires superuser rights.
 3. Run Vega from `/usr/bin`.